nrsyed/youtube-audio-matcher/README.md

 Next, install a PostgreSQL or MySQL client and development files.
-These must be installed before SQLAlchemy is installed with `pip`, as the `pip install` requires these to build/install the relevant Python packages.
+These must be installed before SQLAlchemy is installed with `pip`, as the `pip install` requires these to build the relevant Python packages.
 Example instructions for installing PostgreSQL/psycopg2 and MySQL/mysqlclient on Ubuntu are shown below.

 **PostgreSQL and psycopg2**
 ```